MontiCore/feature-diagram/fd-lang/src/main/grammars/de/monticore/FeatureConfiguration.md

   features that the `DiagramSymbol` does not provide.

 #### Symbols exported by FC in the stored symboltable:
-No symbols are exported from an FC model.
+No symbols are exported from an FC model by default.
+If language engineers intend to export `FeatureConfigurationSymbols` in the future, the Feature Configuration tool, described in the [Readme][Readme], provides access to the serialization and deserialization.

 #### Context Conditions
 The feature configuration language does not define any CoCo classes.